DotLYHiyou/DotlyHiyou/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and love collaborating on open-source projects.
 Here's a bit about me:

 ## 🚀 About Me
-- 🔭 I’m currently working on BlackoutGames and EduGames.
+- 🔭 I’m currently working on BlackoutGames and EduGames, along with a closed-source Linux Distro called DotOS.
 - 🌱 I’m currently learning Web Design.
 - ⚡ Fun fact: Don't mind my slow update times, Im a busy guy.
 - 🖥 My Stack: HTML and CSS, I don't do Javascript alot.